appwrite/demos-for-react/example-locale/README.md

 ## Creating YourInfo.js

-This file recieves all the json data from the Local API.
+This file recieves all the json data from the Locale API.
 We first import the response which is basically `sdk.get();` from our index.js file.
 Then we use a promise to fetch the json data.

 We are using functional component in this file and we'll flood our state inside this promise only.